oldmaker/Pico-Green-Clock/README.md

 NEW WITH FIRMWARE 9.02 modified by OldMaker:
 ============================================
 - Improve the auto-brightness mechanism (hardware and software); defined two new user-customisable parameters: MIN_LIGHT_LEVEL and MAX_LIGHT_LEVEL.
-- Add Italian language support.
+- Add Italian language support;
+- Only in RELEASE_VERSION, reset the number of NTP errors after a successful ntp_get_time, to suppress the message "NTP errors: #"

 NEW WITH FIRMWARE 9.02: